 On the borders of Tibet is the Indian district of Ladakh – probably THE best place to see snow leopards in the world.
 Here in the high, desolate grandeur of arid mountains, tourism is being leveraged to protect snow leopards.
 The Explorations Company were amongst the very first to design and operate snow leopards treks in collaboration with the Snow Leopard Conservancy.

 Our original light footprint, low impact model is rapidly being crowded out by cheap group tours that are now threatening the fragile high-altitude eco-system.
-As a result we have explored a completely new and remote location, working with local trackers and home stay owners trained by the Snow Leopard Conservancy.
+As a result we have explored a completely new and remote location in the Ladakh region of India, working with local trackers and home stay owners trained by the Snow Leopard Conservancy.